AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * the API of the package.

+In addition, the following assumptions need to be addressed when calling GNATprove on only part of a SPARK program at a time (either on an individual unit or on a group of units), while providing only the specs of those units that are not analyzed (not their bodies), so that the complete SPARK program is analyzed by calling GNATprove multiple times with different sets of unit bodies being available:

+* [PARTIAL_GLOBAL]
+  Subprograms which are called across the boundary of those units analyzed together should have a Global contract describing their effect on global data, otherwise they will be assumed to have no effect on global data.

+* [PARTIAL_TERMINATION]
+  Subprograms which are called across the boundary of those units analyzed together and which may not terminate should have a No_Return or Might_Not_Return annotation, otherwise they will be assumed to always return.

+* [PARTIAL_RECURSIVE_SUBPROGRAMS]
+  Subprograms which are called across the boundary of those units analyzed together should not be mutually recursive with a subprogram analyzed by GNATprove.
+This is similar to [ADA_RECURSIVE_SUBPROGRAMS].

+* [PARTIAL_TASKING]
+  If tasks are used, one run of GNATprove should analyze all units that define tasks, in order to detect all violations of SPARK rules regarding tasking.

 In addition, the following assumptions need to be addressed when compiling the program with another compiler than GNAT: